Ai Ore!: Anime

 Along with the official announcement for the live-action film, Shinjo Mayu revealed that the manga was supposed to have an anime adaptation but was canceled due to unfortunate events.

 Live-action

-A live-action film adaptation, that would premier in the end of 2011, was first announced by Mayu Shinjo through her blog in July 2011.
+A live-action film adaptation, that would premier at the end of 2011, was first announced by Mayu Shinjo through her blog in July 2011.
 In January 2012, it was revealed that idol Karam from the K-pop band DGNA and actress Ito Ōno would star it.
-The film opened on August 25, 2012 and 2,000 copies of a "special mini-comic" by Shinjo herself were distributed.
+The film opened on August 25, 2012, and 2,000 copies of a "special mini-comic" by Shinjo herself were distributed.
 The film is directed by Sakurako Fukuyama and its main theme is "Ikenai 1-2-3" by DGNA.